MajdiZouari/wixProductRating/README.md

 # wixProductRating
-Add rating product on your Wix E-commerce website
+Add rating product to a Wix Stores Site.